 Govt urged to 'give people the facts' on vaccine shortages

-Youwanush Kongdan, the director of Namarak, a 10-bed private hospital in Huai Kwang, took the problem to her Facebook page on Sunday with some suggestions for the Public Health Ministry.
+Youwanush Kongdan, the director of Namarak, a 10-bed, private hospital specialising in breast cancer treatment, took the problem to her Facebook page on Sunday with some timely suggestions for the Public Health Ministry.

 "If you have sufficient vaccines, please say so.
 If you don't have enough vaccines, you also should say so and tell people when the vaccines will come."